skienzmatishun/rippreport/content/p/down-home-fairhope-jester/index.md

 ## CATALYST DOES FAIRHOPE

-### CATALYST DOES FAIRHOPE | THE RIPP REPORT / BALDWIN COUNTY LEGAL EAGLE

 ![](https://cdn.rippreport.com/cross-out.jpg)

 Sorry folks about being late for Wonderful Wednesday, which is now FREAKY FRIDAY but I have been in Facebook Jail for three days.
 The Ripp Report pushed someone’s button and they complained to…